About Pirate Math Equation Quest

 Contact - kberry@austin.utexas.edu

-Sarah R. Powell is an associate professor in the Department of Special Education at The University of Texas at Austin.
-Powell acts as principal investigator of the Institute of Education Sciences grant that funds Pirate Math Equation Quest.
-Powell also works on research funded by the T. L. L. Temple Foundation, National Science Foundation, Office of Special Education Programs, and Texas Education Agency.
+Sarah R. Powell is a professor in the College of Education at The University of Texas at Austin.
+Powell acted as principal investigator of the Institute of Education Sciences grants that funded Pirate Math Equation Quest (R324A200176 and R324A150078).
+She has also worked on Math SPIRAL, STAIR, STAIR 2.0, SCALE, SCALE-UP, LIME, and Math Words.
 Powell was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) in 2019.
 A former kindergarten teacher, Powell is excited to help teachers improve the mathematics instruction of students experiencing mathematics difficulty.

 Contact - srpowell@austin.utexas.edu